 Victims of physical assault are advised to not remove clothing items worn during or following an assault, as they frequently contain valuable fiber, hair, and fluid evidence.
-Don't bathe or wash, or otherwise clean the environment in which the assault occurred.
-You can obtain a forensic examination at Spectrum Health Big Rapids Hospital.
+Do not bathe, wash, or otherwise clean the environment in which the assault occurred.
+You can obtain a forensic examination at Spectrum Health Big Rapids Hospital at 605 Oak St, Big Rapids, MI 49307.